If you have left the UK and arrived in Cayman, you now need to think about dealing with the limited formalities associated with leaving the UK.

 If you were once resident in the UK and are now resident in the Cayman Islands, then knowing your tax status and your UK tax obligations is very important.
 Equally, if you are thinking of emigrating the same is true.

-It is important to let the HMRC know that you have left the UK.
+It is important to let the H M Revenue and Customs (HMRC) know that you have left the UK.
 We explain how you do that here.
 You also need to think about how you treat the interest you earn from a UK bank account, what you do with your UK-based pension and any UK rental income (if you are renting your UK house) and how to treat a split year.
 Read on for more information.

 Letting HMRC Know You’ve Gone

-When you leave the UK, you can complete and submit form P85 “Leaving the UK – getting your tax right” to HM Revenue & Customs (“HMRC”).
+When you leave the UK, you can complete and submit form P85 “Leaving the UK – getting your tax right” to HMRC.
 This form advises HMRC that you are leaving the UK and will help them decide if you will still be required to file a UK tax return as a non-resident, for example, if you are in receipt of UK rental income or if you are a director of a UK company.
 Alternatively, you can inform HMRC on your last self-assessment tax return.

 Dealing With Your Pension

 If you have a UK pension, you may be able to apply for this to be paid gross (or in limited circumstances claim a refund on the tax deducted on a lump sum payment) by completing form “DT-Individual”.
 The Cayman-UK double tax treaty enables you to receive your UK pension gross.
-The rules regarding taking a UK pension changed from April 2015 and they are now much more flexible: it is prudent to obtain formal advice from a pension expert to help you decide how to take your pension.
+It is prudent to obtain formal advice from a pension expert to help you decide how to take your pension.

 UK Rental Income

-Once you are non-UK resident, if you have UK investment property that is let out (this could be your own (former) residence), then you should elect to be considered a non-resident landlord.
-This will enable your tenants to pay you without deduction of UK income tax at source.
+Once you are non-UK resident, if you have UK investment property that is let out (this could be your own (former) home), then you should elect to be considered a non-resident landlord.
+This will enable your estate agent (or tenants) to pay you without deduction of UK income tax at source.
+You may still be liable to UK income tax on any UK rents arising.

 Split Year Treatment